reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

   response.sendFile("productsample.html")
 })
 ```
 Here we have defined two static paths named `images` and `htmls` to represent two folders of the same name in our root directory.
-We have also defined multiple static assets directories by calling the express.static middleware function multiple times.
+We have also defined multiple static assets directories by calling the `express.static()` middleware function multiple times.

-Express looks up the files in the order in which you set the static directories with the express.static middleware function.

 Our root directory structure looks like this: